yourITtech/KDE-Nextcloud-Services/README.md

 - Disconnect from Nextcloud

   - This option will remove the KWallet entries, disabled all service menus, clean up logs, and restore the "Connect to Nextcloud" service menu.

-#### Uninstall

-- Click Disconnect from Nextcloud in the service menu.

-- Delete all files labeled `kncs_` in the above file locations.

 #### Script Info